Rock-100/FaceKit/PCN/README.md

 See [picture.cpp](picture.cpp) and [video.cpp](video.cpp) for details.
 If you want to reproduce the results on FDDB, please run [fddb.cpp](fddb.cpp).
 You can rotate the images in FDDB to get FDDB-left, FDDB-right, and FDDB-down, then test PCN on them respectively.

+### Python package
+After setting up use the package in your python code by: import PyPCN

+Running example of usage can be found under ./PCN/PyPCN/PyPCN.py Make sure to set the model files path correctly

 ### Links